Endava/cats/README.md

 - `--checkHeaders` If supplied (no value needed), it will only run the Header Fuzzers
 - `--checkHttp` If supplied (no value needed), it will only run the HTTP Fuzzers
 - `--checkContract` If supplied (no value needed), it will only run the ContractInfo Fuzzers
+- `--includeWhitespaces` If supplied (no value needed), it will include the Whitespaces Fuzzers
+- `--includeEmojis` If supplied (no value needed), it will include the Emojis Fuzzers
+- `--includeControlChars` If supplied (no value needed), it will include the ControlChars Fuzzers
 - `--sslKeystore` Location of the JKS keystore holding certificates used when authenticating calls using one-way or two-way SSL
 - `--sslKeystorePwd` The password of the `sslKeystore`
 - `--sslKeyPwd` The password of the private key from the `sslKeystore`